What is an Ecommerce Business

 - The Beginner's Guide to Analyzing Shopify Reports and Analytics

-- 5 Google Analytics Segments You Can Use to Increase Revenue
+- 5 Google Analytics Segments (and How to Use Them to Increase Revenue)

 - Facebook Custom Audiences 101: A Starter Guide for Ecommerce Businesses